Assistant Professor of Environmental Engineering

 Research and Creative Activity

 Dr. Howell was born in Amarillo, Texas but spent most of his formative years in Frisco, Texas.
-Having been an active Boy Scout, he continues to expose himself to the natural world (at the slow pace of backpacking) to which environmental engineering has taught him how to assess.
-He is married to Zelda, an immigration attorney; has two young and rambunctious children; and one day he aspires to both play the piano and be more than just an armchair historian (once he gets some free time).
+Having been an active Boy Scout, he continues to expose himself to the natural world (at the slow pace of hiking and backpacking) to which environmental engineering has taught him how to assess.
+An active Christian, he cherishes the environment as God’s grace-filled provision for humanity.
+He has two young and rambunctious children that keep him in great shape!
+One day he aspires to both play the piano and be more than just an armchair historian (once he gets some free time).
+Dr. Howell loves running in Palo Duro Canyon and will agree to go with just about any student that ask him.